maisiesadler53/Distributed_gol/README.md

 In this stage you are required to create an implementation that uses a number of AWS nodes to calculate the new state of the board.

-[TODO] Steps
+[TODO] Steps?
 - Single threaded, distributed
 - Multi threaded, distributed
 - Extension

-Say tests will need to be run in the viva.

-[TODO] Use a locally running client to connect to the distributed system
+[TODO] Use a locally running client to connect to the distributed system?

 [TODO] Some sort of fault tolerance?

 ### Success Criteria